alexFrankfurt/HotbarSwitch/README.md

 ## How It Works

-- The addon registers a custom command `/hotbar_swap`.
 - When executed, it checks the player's selected hotbar slot.
 - Swaps the item in that slot with the item in the inventory slot above it.
 - Only swaps if an item exists above; otherwise, no action.